 Adding a new master

-In order to prevent inconsistencies in the cluster configuration across masters, only a single master should be added to an existing embedded journal cluster.
+To prevent inconsistencies in the cluster configuration across masters, only a single master should be added to an existing embedded journal cluster.

 Below are the steps to add a new master to a live cluster: